UoMMIB/PeakMLViewerPy/README.md

 3. Run the following as bash script in location for install:
 ```
-# Download the source using git
-mkdir Source
-cd Source

-# Installs XCode to install git if not installed
+# Go to the folder where to install the viewer
+cd /path/to/folder

+# Check if git is already installed.
+If you don’t have it installed already, the following command will prompt you to install it.
 git --version

 git clone https://github.com/UoMMIB/PeakMLViewerPy